Back to all articles

 Backup Codes

-We should provide users with a secondary way of two-factor authentication in case they loose primary device or it malfunctions.
+We should provide users with a secondary way of two-factor authentication in case they lose a primary device or it malfunctions.
 Backup codes are a good and easy solution to this problem.
 If you are interested in details of implementing backup codes please see this post.

 SMS Authentication